• recipes

 2. Bake for about 20 minutes, until the pastry is golden brown.

 3. They taste best still slightly warm.
 Cool the pies completely before storing and keep in an air-tight container, they will keep for about 2-3 days.
-If you want to make these in advance, I would advise freezing raw pastry cases in their moulds and freezing the mince pie filling separately and baking them on the day – bear in mind that freezing tends to dull flavours so you may want to over season your mince pie filling a touch.
+If you want to make these in advance, they freeze well.
+You could freeze them raw and bake on the day, but I’ve also tried freezing them baked and they were great once defrosted (I left them in the fridge overnight).

 *You may want to add a bit more sugar if using an alcohol that isn’t sweet.